 No one wants toxic dust blowing into the work environment.

-As part of our blast cabinet redesign, we completely rethought the blast cabinet door – and in the process, developed five design features you won’t find standard on any other cabinet.
+As part of our industrial blast cabinet redesign, we completely rethought the blast cabinet door – and in the process, developed five design features you won’t find standard on any other cabinet.

 Design feature #1: Double panel doors with dual-latch locking system